ordina-jworks/ordina-jworks.github.io/_posts/2016-03-12-Digitally-signing-your-JSON-documents.md

 {% endhighlight %}

 The base64url encoded payload and protected header are concatenated with a ‘.’ to form raw data, which is fed to the signature algorithm to produce the final signature.
-Finally all of this output will be serialized using one the JSON or Compact serializations.
+Finally all of this output will be serialized using one the JSON or Compact serialisations.
-Compact serialization is simple concatenation of dot separated base64url encoded protected header, payload and signature.
+Compact serialisation is simple concatenation of dot separated base64url encoded protected header, payload and signature.
-JSON serialization is a human readable JSON object, which for the example in this section would look like this:
+JSON serialisation is a human readable JSON object, which for the example in this section would look like this:

 {% highlight json %}
     {